DMequanint/product-card-demo-MVP/README.md

 - The layout uses a mobile-first design approach, with a centered product card contained within a flexbox-based <main> element that centers content both vertically and horizontally across all screen sizes.
 - Responsiveness is achieved by defining base styles optimized for small screens (stacked, single-column layout).

-Product Card Demo:

-A minimum viable product, simple, mobile-first React demo that showcases responsive product card.
-Features:
-- Mobile-first, responsive, and accessible design
-- Product variant selection with stock awareness
-- "Add to Cart" button is disabled if selected or all variants are out of stock
-- Handles local image asset imports with Vite's bundler

 Getting Started:
 1. Clone the repository:
    - git clone https://github.com/DMequanint/product-card-demo-MVP.git